FINAL(?) UPDATE: sentencing occurred 10/14/2022; see discussion below.

 For reasons not stated — they never are, our prosecutors work in virtual secrecy — the driver was allowed to plea to the lesser charge of Negligent Homicide.
 This is still a serious felony, however, the prosecutor has stipulated in the deal it is “non-dangerous”.
 Is this a sweetheart deal?
 Were there evidence problems?
 I guess we’ll never know, because of the opacity of the Maricopa County Attorney’s Office.

-This will yield, by far, the lightest sentence azbikelaw is aware of in Arizona where an impaired motorist kills someone.
-The driver’s actions were reckless on their face (driving on the wrong side of the road around a curve) irrespective of impairment; recklessly is the standard for manslaughter — so how did it get down to negligen homicide?
+This will likely (she has yet to be sentenced) yield, by far, the lightest sentence azbikelaw is aware of in Arizona if it where an impaired motorist killing someone (again, but are there evidence problems with the impairment?).
+The driver’s actions were reckless on their face (driving on the wrong side of the road around a curve) irrespective of impairment; recklessly is the standard for manslaughter — so how did it get down to negligent homicide?

 This information was posted by Eric Arentsen, on the Big Orange Public Facebook page, and was also picked up by bikinginla :